d0nk3yhm/fxp_edit/README.md

 Download cli-based vst 2.x host (mrswatson64.exe) from here: https://github.com/teragonaudio/MrsWatson/tree/master/bin/Windows

--> Download it and paste it into the backend folder.
+-> Download it and paste it into the "backend" folder.

 Download the demo: Serum plugin (Serum_x64.dll) from here: https://xferrecords.com/products/serum

--> Install it, and locate the dll, and paste it into the backend folder.
+-> Install it, and locate the Serum_x64.dll, then copy and paste it into the "backend" folder.

 python dependencies: